About

 Carlos Pons Guerra was born in Gran Canaria, Spain, and has been creating dance since 2012.
 Nominated for the Best Emerging Artist category at the UK Critics’ Circle National Dance Awards 2015, he has been described as a choreographer "of innate intelligence and theatricality" by Dance Europe Magazine, and his choreography as containing “dazzling imagery” that is “superlatively danced” by the Financial Times.

-Carlos has choreographed for companies including Ballet Hispanico of New York, Rambert, Nashville Ballet, Northern Ballet, Sadler’s Wells, Mind the Gap, Ballet Concierto Dominicano, Birmingham Repertory Theatre, Cahoots Northern Ireland, Attakkalari (India), and ENDanza (Dominican Republic), as well as creating and touring his independent work internationally with DeNada Dance Theatre.
+Carlos has choreographed for companies including Ballet Hispanico of New York, Rambert, Nashville Ballet, Northern Ballet, Sadler’s Wells, the National Ballet of the Dominican Republic, the Metropolitan Ballet of Medellín, Northern Opera, Mind the Gap, Birmingham Repertory Theatre, Cahoots Northern Ireland, Attakkalari (India), and ENDanza (Dominican Republic), as well as creating and touring his independent work internationally with DeNada Dance Theatre.

 Working in ballet, contemporary dance and theatre, and always with an adoration for kitsch, melodrama and high camp, Carlos creates work that explores gender, cultural and sexual identity, trying to entertain, move and provoke thought through emotionally motivated movement, narrative and theatricality.
 He is interested in creating unique, absurd and highly emotive worlds and characters onstage.
 Often stemming from personal experience, distortions of Hispanico/Latino culture, and hugely inspired by film directors/writers such as Pedro Almodovar, Angela Carter, Jean Genet, John Waters or Tennessee Williams, “His work combines lacerating social comment with outrageous showmanship.
 It’s witty, it’s penetrating, and it’s personal.”
 The Observer